kinode-dao/kinode-book/src/process/processes.md

 Processes must acquire capabilities from the kernel in order to perform certain operations.
 Processes themselves can also produce capabilities in order to give them to other processes.
-For more information about the general capabilities-based security paradigm, [insert link to good article here].

 The kernel gives out capabilities that allow a process to message another *local* process.
 It also gives a capability allowing processes to send and receive messages over the network.